sunitsdk/SanSdkSample/README.md

 private SanBannerView banner;
 ```

-You should already have created an ad unit on Midas’s site and received an Ad Unit ID.
-You’ll use it now to identify that ad unit in your app and request ads from Midas that are relevant for your users.
+You should already have created an ad placement on Midas’s site and received an Ad Placement ID.
+You’ll use it now to identify that ad placementId in your app and request ads from Midas that are relevant for your users.

-In your Activity’s `onCreate()` or your Fragment’s `onCreateView()` method, set your `SanBannerView` Ad Unit ID, then simply call `loadAd()` to fetch and display the ad:
+In your Activity’s `onCreate()` or your Fragment’s `onCreateView()` method, set your `SanBannerView` placementId, then simply call `loadAd()` to fetch and display the ad:

 ```
 banner = (SanBannerView)findViewById(R.id.adview);
-banner.setAdUnitId(adUnitId);
+banner.setAdUnitId(placementId);
 banner.setAdSize(adSize);
 banner.loadAd();
 ```